symbol/symbol-docs/source/sdk/architecture.rst

 .. note: If you are not familiar with Reactive Programming,  .

-NEM2-SDK uses ReactiveX Library intensvely.
+NEM2-SDK uses ReactiveX Library intensively.
 See |reactivex|.

 - **Functional**: Developers can avoid complex stateful programs using clean input/output functions over observable streams.
 - **Less is more**: ReactiveX's operators often reduce what was once an elaborate challenge into a few lines of code.